liuchengjie01/vuln_db/x-springboot3x-vul/x-springboot3x-vul.md

 ![img3](./img/img3.png)

 The Privilege Revocation Failure vulnerability causes when a role reduces its privileges, the original privileges are not properly reclaimed, and the user still retains operational capabilities beyond the actual authorized scope.
+To mitigate this vulnerability, synchronous validation must be implemented in source code.
+When processing permission modification requests, the menu table and permission table must be updated atomically to prevent authorization/revocation failures.